global-asp/lida-alt-text/en/0009_a-man-riding-a-scooter.md

 Two paramedics carrying a man on a stretcher into an ambulance.

 ##
-An ambulance driving to the hospital.
+An ambulance in front of a hospital.

 ##
-A nurse pushing a man on a trolley in the hospital.
+A nurse pushing a man on a trolley in a hospital.

 ##
 Someone attaching a drip to a hand.

 ##
-A man lying in a hosptial bed.
+A man lying in a hospital bed.

 ##
 Two doctors operating on a man's leg.